The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-This unit is for designers, engineers, technologists and anyone interested in designing and inventing.
+This free course, Invention and innovation: An introduction, is for designers, engineers, technologists and anyone interested in designing and inventing.
 It is also for managers and consumers interested in innovation and technical change.
-The unit will show you how design and innovation can create a more sustainable future.
+The course will show you how design and innovation can create a more sustainable future.
 It will also help you understand how innovation comes about and will encourage thinking about environmental and social challenges for the future.

 - Learning outcomes